-5.3.3.5 Cooling system
+4.3.3.5 Cooling system

-The SPIROC ASIC chip will be used in CEPC AHCAL, the power consumption of SPIROC has been studied by CALICE collaboration [30].
-Inside active layer, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel.
-The scintillator detector cell size is $30 \times 30 \text{mm}^2$, and the total channel number is about 5 million.
+Inside active layer, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel [29].
+The scintillator detector cell size is 30×30 mm2, and the total channel number is about 5 million.
 For whole AHCAL, the total power consumption from ASIC chip is about 30kW.
-The copper cooling water pipes will be buried in stainless steel absorber.
-It is shown in layer structure just as figure 5.38.
+The copper cooling water pipes is expected to embed in stainless steel absorber.
+It is shown in layer structure as in figure 4.38.
+Detailed design and optimization of a cooling system is needed.